jebinshaju/markdown_to_pdf/readme.md

 ## Support

-If you encounter any issues or have any questions, please feel free to [open an issue](https://github.com/yourusername/markdown-to-pdf-app/issues) on GitHub.
+If you encounter any issues or have any questions, please feel free to [open an issue](https://github.com/jebinshaju/markdown_to_pdf/issues) on GitHub.

-## License

-This app is licensed under the [MIT License](https://opensource.org/licenses/MIT).